buzzer-re/bazzar/README.md

 * Query url info in raw text and json format
 * Download any malware sample available in Malware Bazzar

-As this is not a finish tool, I will soon add other features like:

-* Query samples by tag
-* Query by imphash,tlsh,ssdeep (This queries don't work in the current api spec)
-* Download daily generated samples batch
-* Correlate samples with urlhaus
-* Generate MISP events

 ## Usage: